AssignPrimeIdentity/lexer/README.md

 ### 3rd Step: Q(36, 114)

 See that from this 17's to18's it goes finally to the _[19's Cells](https://github.com/chetabahana/chetabahana.github.io/wiki/19)_ as Δ1 and return to the 2' Cells, 3' Cells and so on.

 Therefore all of the numbers that involved in the hexagon can be tabulated by _**Δ1=(19 vs 18) Loops**_ and they are end exactly at 114 on Δ6 & 19's!
+It means that we have to assign [the 6th tepository](https://github.com/eq19/quantum) as the overall direction.

 ```
        |         1st (Form)          |         2nd (Route)         |         3rd (Channel)         |